cusnaruto/UET_Danmaku/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This is an example of how to set up the project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

+*This is on Windows 10.

-To complie and run the project, you need [Mingw](https://sourceforge.net/projects/mingw/)_ installed.
+To complie and run the project, you need [Mingw](https://sourceforge.net/projects/mingw/) installed.

-Please follow [this instruction](https://www.geeksforgeeks.org/installing-mingw-tools-for-c-c-and-changing-environment-variable/)_to install it.
+Please follow [this instruction](https://www.geeksforgeeks.org/installing-mingw-tools-for-c-c-and-changing-environment-variable/) to install it.
 ### Installation

 1.Clone the repo.